celer-network/sgn-v2-networks/docs/validator.md

     sgnd query staking validator <val-eth-address>
     ```

-7. To become a bonded validator, your validator needs to have more CELR tokens delegated to it.
+6. To become a bonded validator, your validator needs to have at least a certain amount (currently 10000, configured through onchain gov) of CELR tokens delegated to it.
 Note that additional delegation does not need to come from the validator account, so feel free to use any key that holds CELR tokens.

-    - **For validator key on local keystore JSON file**
+    - **Using CLI with local keystore JSON file**

       ```sh
       sgnd ops delegator delegate --validator <val-eth-address> --amount 50000 --keystore <path-to-keystore-file> --passphrase <ks-passphrase>
       ```

-    - **For validator key on MetaMask / hardware wallet**
+    - **Using staking web with MetaMask / hardware wallet**

-      First, approve CELR tokens to the `Staking` contract following the instructions in step 4.

-      Then, delegate to the validator:

-      - Find the staking contract on Etherscan and connect the validator address to "Write Contract".

-      - Find the `delegate` method.

-        For `valAddr`, put the address of the **validator key**.

-        For `tokens`, put the amount of CELR tokens to delegate times 1e18.

-        Click "Write" and send the transaction.
+      Connect your wallet to the SGN staking website ([testnet](https://sgn-partner-testnet.celer.network/#/staking), [mainnet]()), choose your validator node, and then follow the process after click the `Delegate` button.

     After a while, verify the status: